styled-components/vue-styled-components/README.md

 > Visual primitives for the component age.
 Use the best bits of ES6 and CSS to style your apps without stress 💅

+## Support

+> This version is compatible with Vue 2.x

 ```
 yarn add vue-styled-components
 ```